TrellixVulnTeam/swahilipython_SCMU/Doc/library/statistics.rst

-   Setting the *method* to "inclusive" is used for describing population data or for samples that are known to include the most extreme values from the population.
+   Setting the *method* to "inclusive" is used for describing population data or for samples that are known to include the most extreme values kutoka the population.
 The minimum value in *data* is treated as the 0th percentile and the maximum value is treated as the 100th percentile.
    The portion of the population falling below the *i-th* of *m* sorted data points is computed as ``(i - 1) / (m - 1)``.
 Given 11 sample